-Annual Training Of Title IX Administrators
+Annual Training of Title IX Administrators

-All Title IX Administrators will be trained on definitions of Title IX Sexual Harassment and other forms of Prohibited Conduct, scope of Davis & Elkins College's Education Program and Activities and Title IX Jurisdiction, the investigation process; Hearing process and procedures, Appeals, Informal Resolution; and how to serve impartially to avoid Bias and Conflicts of Interest.
+All Title IX Administrators will be trained on definitions of Title IX Sexual Harassment and other forms of Prohibited Conduct which includes acts of sexual assault, dating and domestic violence, and stalking, that occur within Title IX Jurisdiction and that impact Davis & Elkins College's Education Program and Activities and, the investigation process; Hearing process and procedures, Appeals, Informal Resolution; and how to serve impartially to avoid Bias and Conflicts of Interest.
 Additionally, Title IX Administrators will receive training on issues related dating and domestic violence, sexual assault, stalking, and how to conduct a resolution process (to include hearings and investigations) that protect the safety of the victim and promotes accountability.